Deduktiva/magnolia-python/Python/Doc/howto/logging.rst

 should have the desired effect.
 If an organisation produces a number of libraries, then the logger name specified can be 'orgname.foo' rather than just 'foo'.

+.. note:: It is strongly advised that you *do not log to the root logger* in your library.
+Instead, use a logger with a unique and easily identifiable name, such as the ``__name__`` for your library's top-level package or module.
+Logging to the root logger will make it difficult or impossible for the application developer to configure the logging verbosity or handlers of your library as they wish.

 .. note:: It is strongly advised that you *do not add any handlers other than* :class:`~logging.NullHandler` *to your library's loggers*.
 This is